keithdonegan/tide-bookkeeping/README.md

 └── README.md                        # This file
 ```

 This structure includes all the PHP files from your application, showing the complete picture of how the components work together.
-You can replace the previous structure section with this more comprehensive one in the README.md.RetryClaude can make mistakes.
-Please double-check responses.
+You can replace the previous structure section with this more comprehensive one in the README.md.
 ```

 ### Installation